top of page

 They batted it around for a while, exploring, flirty talk.
 Their heads tilted back, faces painted.
 Her legs poked out and touched his knees—when she mentioned she had a taste for something sweet.

 He looked out the large oceanfront windows.
-The storm had edged far out to sea, the sky clearing.
+The storm had edged far out to sea, the sky over the coast clearing up nicely.
 “I know a place with the best cannoli on the planet,” he said.

 His eyes looked so hopeful.